 There are a few things most of us women have in common: we appreciate a decadent dessert, we love a clearance sale at our favorite store and we all wouldn't mind looking and feeling younger and healthier.
 Some of us are so devoted to our personal fountain of youth, we invest small fortunes into overflowing bathrooms filled with lotions and potions, visits to trainers, doctors, nutritionists and healers… whatever it takes to find the miracles that will give us smoother skin, fuller hair, less aches and pains, reduce terminal illness risk and just overall, make us fee

 Who's in charge in your bedroom?
 You?
 Or Him?
 If the answer is him, then you're missing out on being fully present in your sexual relationship, which is not only vital to your relationship but vital to your own health and sense of self.
 My next question is then: As a woman, why aren't you initiating sex?
 If you're not sure what the answer is then I urge you to take a closer look for the sake of your own sexual identity.
-First of all, women are complex.
-We have a hard time focusing on just one of our many interconnected parts.
-This is why a woman needs to feel mentally fulfilled by her partner before having sex (whereas most men can compartmentalize their mental frustrations, yet still be ready and able for sex).

 In survey after survey, men rate "premature ejaculation" as one of their top two sexual concerns (the other being "penis size").
 When a man is troubled by premature ejaculation, a couple's sex life can be extremely disappointing for both parties, and often leads to couples ceasing having sex altogether and sometimes even to the end of the relationship entirely.